-- 1. Plate target cells in complete growth medium 12-18 hr before transduction. - 2.
-Thaw aliquots of your LVX-Tet-On Advanced and LVX-Tight-Puro-GOI lentiviral stocks, or use filtered virus stocks freshly prepared from packaging cells (Section VII).
-Mix gently, but do not vortex. - 3.
-Add polybrene to the cell cultures to obtain the desired final concentration during the transduction step (e.g., $4 \mu g/ml$).
+- 1. Plate target cells in complete growth medium 12-18 hr before transduction.
+Be sure to use culture medium containing Tet System Approved FBS (see Section III.B). - 2.
+Thaw aliquots of your LVX-Tet-Off Advanced and LVX-Tight-Puro-GOI lentiviral stocks, or use filtered virus stocks freshly prepared from packaging cells (Section VII).
+Mix gently, but do not vortex. - Add polybrene to the cell cultures to obtain the desired final concentration during the transduction step (e.g., 4 μg/ml).
 Add the predetermined optimal concentration of Dox to the appropriate cultures. - 4.
-Combine the LVX-Tet-On Advanced and LVX-Tight-Puro-GOI lentiviral stocks in the desired ratio and MOI, as determined from pilot studies.
+Combine the LVX-Tet-Off Advanced and LVX-Tight-Puro-GOI lentiviral stocks in the desired ratio and MOI, as determined from pilot studies.
 If titer values are unknown, use serial dilutions of the viruses mixed at a ratio of 1:1, such that the total volume of supernatant used makes up no more than 1/3 the final volume of culture medium used in the transduction.
 Centrifuge the cultures to improve transduction efficiency (see Section VIII.B). - 5.
 Transduce the cells for 8-24 hr.
 If you are concerned that exposure to either the polybrene or to the viral supernatant (which contains medium conditioned by the packaging cells) may adversely affect your target cells, limit the transduction to 6-8 hr. - 6.
 Remove and discard the virus-containing medium and replace it with fresh growth medium, with or without Dox, as appropriate.
 Alternatively, passage the cultures and subject the cells to selection using G418 and puromycin. - 7.
 Continue to incubate the cells for 24-48 hr to allow the expressed protein to accumulate. - 8.
 Harvest the cells for analysis.